maoratar1/SLAM/README.md

 > Courtesy of David Arnon and Refael Vivanti

-As mentioned above, matching is down with the rectified rejection policy, so the tracking process is done as follows:
+As mentioned above, matching is done with the rectified rejection policy, so the tracking process is done as follows:
 1. Find matches between frame 0 with the rectified rejection policy
 2. Find matches between frame 1 with the rectified rejection policy